Former FBI Director James Comey pleads not guilty and will argue he is unfairly targeted by Trump

 Trump’s own attorneys used that same argument in the federal cases brought against the then-former president by special counsel Jack Smith in 2023.

-Halligan’s appointment, too, could be called into question by Comey’s defense team.
+Halligan’s appointment will be called into question by Comey’s defense team.
 As some in Republican legal circles have noted, an interim US Attorney in the Eastern District had already served the 120-day limit imposed on those not confirmed by the Senate, so her appointment may be invalid.

-Speaking on Fox News Wednesday morning, Deputy Attorney General Todd Blanche referred to Comey’s case as “equal application of the law.”
+Speaking on Fox News before the arraignment Wednesday morning, Deputy Attorney General Todd Blanche referred to Comey’s case as “equal application of the law.”

 “Of course it is,” Blanche told FOX News’ Lawrence Jones on FOX and Friends.